 In a technical sense, the 2011 Bowman Chrome Bryce Harper isn't a rookie card.
-But it sure does look like one.
-And a lot of collectors treat it that way as well.
-But because it's numbered outside of the base set, traditional definitions put it in prospect or insert card territory.
-Really, it's a matter of semantics.
-It's the first to picture Harper in a Nationals uniform.
-For those who can't afford the autograph, this is a great option.
+But a lot of collectors treat it that way.
+Because it's numbered outside of the base set, traditional definitions put it in prospect or insert card territory.
+Really, it's a matter of semantics, but the significance is not questioned as it's the first to picture Harper in a Nationals uniform.
+For those who can't afford the autographed version, this is a great option.
 It is worth noting that despite being a Bowman Chrome card, it's found in 2011 Bowman Baseball boxes.

 The 2011 Bowman Chrome Bryce Harper autograph is probably his most important card.
 When you get into the Refractor parallels, it's certainly one of the most valuable Bryce Harper cards in existence.
-Bolstered by an on-card signature, it's instantly recognizable.
-While basic versions well into the hundreds, rarer Refractors can cost thousands.
+Bolstered by an on-card signature, it's instantly recognizable and carries a premium value.
 This card is inserted in 2011 Bowman Chrome Baseball.

 A more affordable alternative to the Chrome autograph, the 2011 Bowman Platinum Bryce Harper still has a hard-signed autograph.
 The Refractor finish also gives it a more high-end feel.
 Although it doesn't carry the same iconic swagger as the 2011 Bowman Chrome Bryce Harper, many collectors may be happy with the lower price tag.

 Some collectors are still trying to finish their 2012 Topps Archives master sets thanks to the Bryce Harper SSP.
 A last-second addition to the checklist, it has the added notoriety of being the first official Bryce Harper rookie card on the market.